If you’ve spent a lot of time in the gym, you’ve probably heard of Ephedrine.

-Unfortunately (if you want to use it to lose fat), Ephedrine was banned by the FDA in 2004, allegedly over concerns that it may pose long-term health risks.
+Ephedrine was banned by the FDA in 2004, allegedly over concerns that it may pose long-term health risks.

 Although Ephedrine is banned for use in dietary supplements in the US, it remains extremely popular as a fat-loss agent.
 That’s probably because nothing seems to burn fat quite like it.

 How Does Ephedrine Work?

-That means it directly stimulates Lipolysis, or fat-breakdown.
+That means it directly stimulates lipolysis.

 - Beta-receptors – Trigger Lipolysis